-Updates & Common Dining Questions For Fall 2020
+Updates & Common Dining Questions For Spring 2020

 We thank you for your patience as we continue to evolve and make changes with updates from the University and State of Connecticut regarding guidelines and safety protocols.
 Updates will be continually posted to this webpage.